-I think it’s much simpler that all that.
+I think it’s much simpler than all that.

 A recent conversation with a friend brought up memories of Son #1 when he was a little baby.
-We both shared a memory of a 7 month old boy, sitting on a hotel bedspread, wearing a certain plaid outfit complete with matching hat.
+We both shared a memory of a 7-month-old boy, sitting on a hotel bedspread, wearing a certain plaid outfit complete with matching hat.
 It wasn’t a memory made from a thrilling adventure.
-It was a memory made with love.
+It was a memory made of love.
 One of our favorites.

 People like other people who make them feel special.